Tak-Iwamoto/rusty-gql/docs/src/types/object.md

 # Object

-rusty-gql defines Graphql Object as Rust struct like the following.
+rusty-gql defines GraphQL Object as Rust struct and `#[GqlType]` like the following.

 schema.graphql